rust-lang/rfcs/text/3723-static-function-argument-unpacking.md

 ### Limit to Unpacking into Variadic Parameter Slots

-In other programming languages, limiting unpacking to only work with variadic parameter slots may be a natural or accidental consequence of a more variadic parameter centric approach, with less thought put into argument unpacking.
+In other programming languages, limiting unpacking to only work with variadic parameter slots may be a natural or incidental consequence of a more variadic parameter centric approach, with less thought put into argument unpacking.

 ## Disallowing Unpacking Empty Collections